-Puerto Rico is the smallest of the Greater Antilles Islands, about the size of Connecticut, USA.
-Columbus discovered the Island, inhabited by the Taino Indians, in 1493.
+Puerto Rico is the smallest of the Greater Antilles Islands, about the size of the state of Connecticut, USA.
+Columbus arrived on the Island, already inhabited by the Taíno Indians, in 1493.
 It remained a Spanish colony until 1898, when Puerto Rico became a territory of the United States.
-It is a Commonwealth (Estado Libre Asociado) since 1952.
-Puerto Ricans are United States citizens.
+It has been a Commonwealth (Estado Libre Asociado) since 1952.
+Puerto Ricans are also United States citizens.
 Spanish is the main language although English is taught in all schools and is also spoken in the main metropolitan areas.

 The average annual temperature of Puerto Rico is 82 degrees Fahrenheit (28 degrees Centigrade).
-It offers more than 300 miles of beautiful beaches ideal for bathers, joggers and sun worshippers.
-San Juan is a cosmopolitan city offering a variety of sights and activities including art galleries, international restaurants, sports and artistic events.
+It offers more than 300 miles of beautiful beaches ideal for bathers, joggers, and sun worshippers.
+San Juan is a cosmopolitan city offering a variety of sights and activities galleries, international including art restaurants, sports, and artistic events.
 Historic Old San Juan, the oldest city under United States jurisdiction, is a gem of Spanish architecture.
-The melting of the Taíno, African and Spanish cultures is evident in the profusion of folkloric festivals throughout the Island.
+The melting of the Taino, African, and Spanish cultures is evident in the profusion of folkloric festivals throughout the Island.
 Puerto Ricans are friendly and warm people, deeply proud of their cultural heritage.